• Japanese

 Aiming to Achieve Net Zero by 2050

-The JFR Group aims to achieve net zero greenhouse gas emissions*1 throughout its entire value chain by 2050 through the two materialities of “Realization of decarbonized society” and the “Promotion of circular economy” as we work on both the reduction of GHG emissions and recycling resources.
+The JFR Group aims to achieve net-zero greenhouse gas emissions*1 throughout its entire value chain by 2050 through both the “reduction of greenhouse gas emissions” and “promotion of circular economy.”

 Towards Net Zero in 2050